 ‘Flash for cash’ and ‘slam on’ fraud is a considerable threat to the motor insurance industry.
 Fraudulent car collision claims increased 45% year-on-year in 2019, compared to an average increase of 27% across all categories of insurance fraud (Fleet News, 2020).
 Flash for cash is where drivers agree and deliberately crash into another driver’s vehicle.
 Slam on fraud is where a driver will suddenly brake with the intention of causing a vehicle behind to crash into their vehicle.

-If you’d like to know more, get in touch.
+If you’d like to know more go to our solutions page or get in touch.

 Horne, B. (2018) Fraudulent claims drive up the cost of car insurance

 RAC (2020) Car insurance scams and frauds

 Frampton, C. (2015) What is fronting and why does it affect car insurance

 City of London News (2019) Man sentenced for exaggerating his car’s value and falsely claiming it had been stolen

 Get Safe Online Motor Insurance Fraud (Ghost broking)